H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

   Newly learned items can be treated as container‑like entries, passing through keep‑or‑discard decisions based on topic, source, and quality.
 For example, autonomous learning about a local watershed might produce entries that are reviewed by Fifth DGM and WOAH, scored for relevance and quality, and then either promoted into I‑Containers or left in background collections.
 Container growth analysis scripts, which compute I‑Container size and suggest pruning or further growth, implicitly incorporate these autonomous items into their recommendations.

 - **Governance filters and role constraints**
   Governance and ethics components can restrict topics or sources deemed sensitive, enforcing additional checks on autonomous learning in areas such as health, law, or vulnerable populations.
 Truth filters and Blood–Brain Barrier modules can be deployed in front of both web research and ingestion of learning outputs, rejecting items that violate accuracy or ethical criteria.
-This means that autonomous learning is not free‑running: it is constrained by the same filters that protect user‑driven workflows.
+This means that autonomous learning is not free‑running: it is constrained by the same filters that protect user‑driven workflows, consistent with responsible-AI frameworks (for example, Raji et al., https://arxiv.org/abs/2001.00973; Whittlestone et al., https://arxiv.org/abs/1903.03425).

 - **Background influence on future decisions**
   Once admitted, autonomous items contribute to the context retrieved by ULTIMATE and related orchestrators, affecting how future decisions are framed.
 For example, if autonomous learning repeatedly discovers new flood‑risk assessments for a region, subsequent spatial or governance queries about that region will retrieve richer context, potentially altering the system’s recommendations or risk assessments.

 In this way, autonomous learning becomes a managed source of background knowledge that is integrated into the broader evaluative and decision‑making apparatus.

+---

 ## 27.7 Safeguards and Oversight